What parents need to know

 Is it any good?

-Good voice actors such as Ming-Na Wen as Mulan and Pat Morita as the emperor return for the sequel to the much-loved Mulan, but clearly the creators had some difficulty figuring out how to build on the legend.
+Good voice actors such as Ming-Na Wen as Mulan and Pat Morita as the emperor return for the sequel to the much-loved Mulan, but it has it problems.
+Clearly the creators had some difficulty figuring out how to build on the legend.
 Mulan II plays like a Saturday-morning cartoon, with a lightweight story that has China's savior playing matchmaker to three princesses.
 Although in the first movie Mulan's independence and sense of self led her to disobey her father to protect him and save her country, here "following your heart" means that characters fall in love instantaneously and then disregard agreements made with their parents.
 Instead of strong, they seem selfish and flighty.

 Adding to the silliness is Mulan's watchful dragon, Mushu.
 It's difficult to understand Disney's decision to include even more of this annoying character the second time around.
 Here, out of jealousy, he stirs up misunderstandings and eventually a grave conflict between Mulan and Shang.
 In the end, events and feelings sort themselves out, but the process isn't very pleasant to watch.
 The trouble he causes isn't funny, it's sad.
 The DVD includes a shadow-identifying game that may prove difficult for kids.
 The "World of Mulan" feature is fun and educational, with an exploration of Chinese cultural symbols.